-Like most of his teammates, Doyle was bitterly disappointed by the loss, but he was comforted by the Red Sox prospects for future success.
-“That was a great team,” he emphasizes.
-"And we had a nucleus for years to come.
+Like most of his teammates, Doyle was bitterly disappointed by the loss, but he was comforted by the Red Sox’ prospects for future success.
+“That was a great team,” he said.
+“And we had a nucleus for years to come.
 We all thought we would get another chance in the World Series.”

 But the 1976 Boston Red Sox never regained the magic of the 1975 season.
-The team started poorly and manager Darrell Johnson was fired in mid-season.
-Third base coach Don Zimmer replaced Johnson, but failed to turn the team around.
-The Red Sox won only 83 games and finished a distant 15.5 games behind the division-leading Yankees.
+The team started poorly and manager Darrell Johnson was fired in midseason.
+Don Zimmer replaced Johnson, but failed to turn the team around.
+The Red Sox won only 83 games and finished a distant 15½ games behind the division-leading Yankees.

 In 1977 the Red Sox improved to 97 wins, but tied for second in the East Division with the Baltimore Orioles.
-The New York Yankees topped the East and went on to beat the Los Angeles Dodgers for the World Championship.
-Denny Doyle had played capably as the starting second baseman in both years, but the Red Sox were determined to make some moves in the offseason.
+The Yankees topped the East and went on to beat the Los Angeles Dodgers for the world championship.
+Doyle had played capably as the starting second baseman in both years, but the Red Sox were determined to make some moves in the offseason.

-When Denny Doyle reported to spring training in Winter Haven, Florida, for the 1978 season, there was a familiar face contending for the second base job.
-The Red Sox had acquired Jerry Remy from the California Angels the previous December.
-The Boston Red Sox released Denny Doyle on March 28, 1978.
+When Doyle reported to spring training in Winter Haven, Florida, for the 1978 season, there was a familiar face contending for the second-base job.
+The Red Sox had acquired Jerry Remy from the Angels the previous December.
+The Red Sox released Doyle on March 28, 1978.

-“I was devastated when I was released by the Red Sox,” Doyle acknowledges.
-"I wasn’t sure what I was going to do.
-I knew I could teach high school science and I had some discussions about coaching in the minors.
+“I was devastated when I was released by the Red Sox,” Doyle acknowledged.
+“I wasn’t sure what I was going to do.
+I knew I could teach high-school science and I had some discussions about coaching in the minors.
 The only thing I knew for sure was that I wanted to start a baseball school with my bothers.”

-Doyle’s twin brothers Brian and Blake were both also professional baseball players.
-Blake had been drafted by the Baltimore Orioles and was playing in the minor leagues.
-Brian was in his rookie year with the New York Yankees.
+Doyle’s twin brothers, Brian and Blake, were also professional baseball players.
+Blake had been drafted by the Orioles and was playing in the minor leagues.
+Brian was in his rookie year with the Yankees.
 The Doyle Baseball School caught its first break when Brian, playing in place of injured Yankees second baseman Willie Randolph, had a sensational World Series against the Los Angeles Dodgers.

-“Brian went seven for sixteen, with a number of key hits, and just missed being named the Series MVP.
+“Brian went 7-for-16, with a number of key hits, and just missed being named the Series MVP.
 During a telecast, announcer Joe Garagiola mentioned that the Doyle brothers were starting a baseball school in December.
 The timing couldn’t have been better.

-“When our first session started in Winter Haven, Florida, we had 150-175 youngsters at our camp.
-Never in my wildest dreams did I imagine that we would touch over 750,000 youngsters, coaches, and parents over the next 27 years."
+“When our first session started in Winter Haven, Florida, we had 150 to 175 youngsters at our camp.
+Never in my wildest dreams did I imagine that we would touch over 750,000 youngsters, coaches, and parents over the next 27 years [as of 2005].”

-Doyle Baseball is still headquartered in Winter Haven, Florida, but its reach extends far beyond.
-“We have trained so many instructors in our approach, that at any time in the spring there might be 15 to 20 sessions going on around the country that are part of our program," Doyle emphasizes.
-"We have had major leaguers like Tim Wakefield, and former Red Sox player Jody Reed here."
+As of 2014, Doyle Baseball was headquartered in Lakeland, Florida, but its reach extends far beyond.
+“We have trained so many instructors in our approach, that at any time in the spring there might be 15 to 20 sessions going on around the country that are part of our program,” Denny and his wife, Martha Carol Doyle, are longtime residents of Winter Haven, Florida.

-When Denny Doyle looks back on his career with the Red Sox, he thinks first of the great players from those teams.
-"Luis Tiant was just a great pitcher, a great competitor.
+Of his Red Sox teammates, Doyle said, “Luis Tiant was just a great pitcher, a great competitor.
 And I always enjoyed playing behind Bill Lee.
 He worked fast and he always had an idea of what he was trying to do.

 “And we had a whole lineup of great hitters.
 We had quiet leaders like Yaz and Rico, and a not-so-quiet leader in Pudge Fisk.
 And Rick Burleson was one of the most competitive guys I ever played with.
 He and Larry Bowa [Phillies shortstop] were in a league of their own when it came to intensity.”

-There is one memory of Red Sox fans that particularly stands out for Denny Doyle.
-"It was during the World Series and my whole family was in town.
+One memory of Red Sox fans particularly stood out.
+“It was during the World Series and my whole family was in town.
 We went out to dinner together to a nice restaurant on Newbury Street after the game.
 When we got there the place was packed and I wasn’t sure if we could get seated.
-But I knew the maitre'd and he took us right away.
+But I knew the maître d’ and he took us right away.
 When he was leading us to our table everyone in the room got up and gave us a standing ovation.
 That’s something I’ll never forget.”